 Watermarks are an important security measure to mark a document without obscuring its contents.
 The use of watermarks dates back to the 13th century when paper was pressed with a metal stamp while it was still wet, leaving a permanent mark on the paper.
 Regardless of what was printed on the document, holding the paper up to the light would reveal the watermark.

-Because making paper – not to mention the metal stamps – was expensive and labor-intensive, it reduced the risk of counterfeiting considerably.
-Throughout the centuries, watermarks were used on important papers, postage stamps, bank notes and stock certificates.
+Because making paper – not to mention the metal stamps – was expensive and labor-intensive, a custom watermark reduced the risk of counterfeiting considerably.
+Throughout the centuries, watermarks were used on important papers, postage stamps, banknotes and stock certificates.

 Today, watermarks have evolved to provide the same type of security to digital documents as they did with their paper ancestors.
 But some are more effective than others — here’s what you need to know to protect your intellectual property and proprietary information.

 Most digital watermarks are static, meaning they are added to documents by the owner and do not change unless the document owner edits them.
 These have been used for a few decades now.
 They often provide important information about the document or its owner(s), like a draft version or the name of the company or its logo.
 They’re often used on photographs to protect the photographer’s copyright.